miesin/Projects/README.md

-# Projects This Scientific Calculator was created by me while first learning Python, with the help of similar topics on Youtube.
+# These projects were carried out exclusively by me with the help of Youtube videos, online resources and former certification classes i took.
+# I also tried to replicate other similar works done by people with alot of originality.
+# If you have any questions regarding any part of the codes, reach me at awalaphilip@outlook.com.